 Sweet potatoes are able to tolerate both heat and drought once they are established.
-However, plants are vulnerable to drought during transplant and early development.
+However, young plants are vulnerable to drought during transplant and early development.

 When the top inch or so of soil above the sweet potatoes is dry, give them water.
 There is no rule for when this needs to be done.

 It will depend on temperature, humidity, your soil, and how much water the sweet potatoes use.
 Your best bet is to check the soil with your fingers each day to see if it is dry.

 If you have trouble with dry soil, check out my article on how to treat dry soil.

 You’ve sprouted the sweet potatoes, planted the slips, and cared for the plants throughout the summer.
 Now it’s time to harvest and store the sweet potatoes!